 By Kristen Panthagani, PhD

-Well, it’s because of a weird medical thing that happened when I was a kid.
+It’s because of a weird medical thing that happened when I was a kid.
 When I was 12, a massive teratoma (a type of tumor) was discovered growing next to my heart.
 Teratomas are one of the weirdest types of tumors — they come from stem cells which can differentiate into any type of human cell, so they’re just a random mix of tissue.
 Mine had teeth and pancreases, among other things.
 The tumor was right next to my thymus (a small immune organ) and during the surgery, my thymus was so inflamed and my tumor was so crazy that my surgeon couldn’t tell the difference between the two, so he decided the best action was to take it all out, thymus and all.
 (I’m totally ok now – the thymus doesn’t contribute much to the immune system after early childhood.)

 Except, because my thymus was removed, I can’t get the Yellow Fever vaccine.
 Why?